brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates-WKS/ScriptsAdditionalSupport/README.md

 ## 📝 Logging and Output

-Each script generates detailed logs documenting the steps performed, outcomes, and any errors encountered.
-Logs are saved in the `C:\ITSM-Logs-WKS\` directory, making them easily accessible for troubleshooting and auditing purposes.
+Each script generates detailed `.log` files documenting the steps performed, outcomes, and any errors encountered.
+Logs files are saved in the `C:\ITSM-Logs-WKS\` directory, making them easily accessible for troubleshooting and auditing purposes.

 ---